What is ERP? Definition, Industry-Specific Uses & Examples

 How Much Does ERP Cost for Small Businesses?

-If you’re heading a small company and get thrown off reading exorbitant ERP implementation costs, you should take a closer look.
-Many large companies need a range of functionalities in their ERP software that smaller ones simply don’t.
-Hence, the costs for implementing ERP across a small business differs from that of implementing ERP in much larger organizations.
+If you're running a small company and you've been thrown off by sky-high ERP implementation costs, take a closer look.
+Many large companies need a range of functionalities that smaller ones simply don't, so the cost of implementing ERP across a small business is very different from doing it in a much larger organization.

-Here are a few factors that play an important role in determining the cost of ERP implementation:
+Here are a few factors that play a big role in determining the cost of ERP implementation:

 - Functionalities